joelouthan/theologic.us/content/posts/prayers/2020-08-26-pm_prayers.md

 - **Wildwood Church** - Mark & Kimberly, Joshua
 - **Church of the Nazarene** - Brent & Amy; Cameron, Dawson

+Lord,

+Guide me to pray for the rest of the churches in Norman.

+Amen.

 ## Frontline